amoljagdale29/reliance-stock-price-prediction/README.md

 preprocessing - drop null values and min max scaler

-using last 100 days data predicted next 50 days stock pric
+for each prediction used last 100 days data